PTSD From Domestic Violence, Emotional Abuse, Childhood Abuse

 Trauma from domestic violence impacts someone’s entire being: mind, body, spirit, and sense of self and others.
-PTSD that develops because of intimate partner violence chips away at physical, mental, and emotional wellbeing (Is PTSD a Mental Illness?
-PTSD in the DSM-5).
+PTSD that develops because of intimate partner violence chips away at physical, mental, and emotional wellbeing.
 These long-lasting effects of PTSD are common in someone living through abuse:

 - Intrusive thoughts and images